Tuberculosis Infection (latent) and active/suspect cases of tuberculosis are reportable to the Health Unit.

 |

-Step 3: Interpreting TST Results |
+Step 3: Interpreting Results |

-False-positive reactions:Some persons may react to the TST even though they are not infected with M. tuberculosis.
+False-positive reactions: Some persons may react to the TST even though they are not infected with M. tuberculosis.
 The causes of these false-positive reactions may include, but are not limited to:

-False-negative reactions:Some individuals that are infected with M. tuberculosis may not react to the TST.
+False-negative reactions: Some individuals that are infected with M. tuberculosis may not react to the TST.
 Reasons for this false-negative reaction may include, but are not limited to:

-Interpretation of a positive or negative TSTInterpreting a TST result primarily depends on the clinical context.
-There are multiple dimensions to consider when faced with a positive or negative TST to help decide whether someone is at risk of developing TB disease.
-These include the pretest probability that the person is truly infected, the individual risk of TB disease, and the ability of the test to identify persons at risk of disease.
+Interpretation of a positive or negative TST Interpreting a TST result primarily depends on the clinical context.
+There are multiple factors to consider when faced with a positive or negative TST to help decide whether someone is at risk of developing TB disease.
+These include the pretest probability for the person being truly infected with TB, the individual risk for developing TB disease (i.e., medical conditions or recent exposure), and the ability of the test to identify persons at risk of TB disease.
 Refer to Chapter 4: Diagnosis of Tuberculosis Infection of Canadian Tuberculosis Standards, 8th edition for more information.
-The online TST/IGRA Interpreter interactive algorithm incorporates all three dimensions discussed above and is highly recommended when deciding on TB infection treatment.
-TB infection and active/suspect cases of TB are reportable to the CDC Program. |
+The online TST/IGRA Interpreter interactive algorithm incorporates all three dimensions discussed above. |

 Size of Induration

-TST Result | Situation in which a reaction is considered positive: |
+TST Result | Situation in which a reaction is considered positive |

 ---|---|